JRC1995/Abstractive-Summarization/README.md

 ```

-Here I am planning to reduce the size of the datasets.
+Here I am planning to reduce the size of the datasets, and remove some data that can be troublesome.

 <b>REMOVING DATA WITH SUMMARIES WHICH ARE TOO LONG</b>

 I will not be training the model in batches.
 I will train the model one sample at a time, because my laptop
-has a predisposition to freezing.
-So I am trying to not make it too intensive.
+will probably not be able to handle batch training (the kernel crashes now and then even with SGD ).

 However, if I was training in batches I had to choose a fixed maximum length for output.
 Each target output is marked with the word 'eos' at the end.
 After that each target output can be padded with